 Premises liability is an area of law that refers to accidents that occur on the property of another person due to the negligence of the property owner.
 For example, if you were walking through a neighborhood of residential homes and you slipped on ice and broke your ankle, a property owner could be held liable for that accident.

 Property owners have a duty to correct any safety hazards on their property that could injure pedestrians and visitors on the property.
 If a property owner would have great difficulty fixing the property defect, they should at least warn a pedestrian or other party of the defect.

 In some cases, the property owner may even be liable for injuries to a trespasser.
 For example, if a property owner sets up a trap intended to hurt trespassers, this could expose them to a premises liability claim.

 One of the most popular types of premises liability claims is a slip and fall accident.
-A slip and fall accident occurs when a person slips and falls over some safety hazard and suffers a serious injury.
-Tripping over the sidewalk of a property would qualify as a slip and fall accident that would lead to a premises liability claim.
+A slip and fall accident occurs when a person slips and falls over some safety hazards and suffers a serious injury.
+Tripping over the sidewalk of the property would qualify as a slip and fall accident that would lead to a premises liability claim.

 To prove a premises liability claim, you must show that a property owner acted negligently regarding a dangerous issue on their property.
 Cracked pavements, walkways filled with snow, falling trees, and other similar circumstances can make a property owner liable for injuries to others.
 There are multiple elements to a negligence claim:

 - The property owner owed you a duty to warn you about a property hazard or to correct a property hazard